Production-Grade Ingestion and Cleaning Workflows for Manufacturing Telemetry

 Payloads should carry explicit quality flags inherited from OPC UA status codes or PLC diagnostic registers.
 These flags dictate downstream routing: GOOD telemetry proceeds to the cleaning pipeline, UNCERTAIN data is quarantined for statistical review, and BAD packets are dropped with audit logging to a dead-letter queue (DLQ).

 Manufacturing assets operate on independent hardware clocks.
 A stamping press, a robotic cell, and a conveyor PLC rarely share a synchronized NTP source, resulting in timestamp skew that corrupts cycle time calculations and state transition sequencing.
 Without systematic alignment, OEE availability metrics will artificially inflate or deflate based on clock drift rather than actual machine behavior.
-Implementing Clock Drift Correction requires establishing a monotonic reference timeline, typically anchored to the edge gateway or a plant-level time server, and applying linear interpolation or affine transformations to align peripheral timestamps.
+Implementing clock drift correction requires establishing a monotonic reference timeline, typically anchored to the edge gateway or a plant-level time server, and applying linear interpolation or affine transformations to align peripheral timestamps.
+For multi-site deployments, this also means correcting timezone shifts across global plants so that a single analytics layer can compare lines in different regions without DST artifacts.

 def route_telemetry(record: TelemetryRecord, watermark: datetime) -> str: